BroadbandForum/obudpst/README.md

 the ErrorStatus values for warnings will begin at 1 (one).
 If a test fails to complete, the ErrorStatus values will begin at 50 (up to maximum of 255).
 See `udpst.h` for specific ErrorStatus values and ranges.

-The file "ob-udpst_output_mapping.pdf" provides a mapping between JSON key names, TR-471 names, TR-181 names, and the ob-udpst STDOUT names for various results.

 *Note: When stdout is not redirected to a file, JSON may appear clipped due to non-blocking console writes.*